MetPX/sarracenia/doc/sr_subscribe.1.rst

  - cleanup:  deletes the component's resources on the server
  - declare:  creates the component's resources on the server
- - setup:    like declare, additionnaly does queue bindings
+ - setup:    like declare, additionally does queue bindings
- - add:      Add to the list of available configurations.
+ - add:      copy to the list of available configurations.
  - list:     List all the configurations available.
  - edit:     modify an existing configuration.
  - remove:   Remove a configuration